sdellysse/codeigniter-fluent-sessions/README.markdown

 ------------------------

 A 'Fluent' API is one that takes advantage of language features to make using said API less of a chore, and, many times, more self-descriptive.
+A fluent API attempts to require the user to only use as little of the parent language as possible to describe what they are wanting to do.

 What does Fluent Sessions for CodeIgniter bring to the table?
 -------------------------------------------------------------